HusseinBakri/Anat-Network-Discoverer-and-Port-Scanner/README.md

 Then run pyinstaller on main.py

 ```
-pyinstaller main.py --onefile --noconsole
+pyinstaller main.py --onefile
 ```
 The binary will be stored in the dist folder.

 ## Creating a Linux OS executable of Adonis
 The process is exactly similar.
 The good thing in Linux is that binaries in Linux don't get executed by just making the target user double click them, they need to be run from the terminal after chmod +x makes them executable.
-This is why Linux rocks, the good thing it is very difficult a experience Linux users (in social enginering, a white hat hacker is hired by many companies these days to test not only the security of networks and systems but also in similar vein to test the gullibility of the company's clerks by the black hat hacker pretending to be from the IT department!

 # Enhancements/TODO
+***For PortScanner.py***:
-* Check the banner received from open network ports in PortScanner.py with the most vulnerabilities discovered.
+* Check the banner received from open network ports in PortScanner.py with the most vulnerabilities discovered in a text file.

-## Avoiding antiviruses
-I have to mention the fact that the mere act of writing your own Hacking/Security programs with your own way of coding makes these programs unique in a way and thus undetectable and you will know why when I explain the main techniques used by antiviruses.
-Source Codes and by consequence executable binaries generated out of them, are always detected when they are either too traditional or have been used by many people (so they ended up as a signature in Antiviruses databases).
-Per instance, the code here has great parts from many sources (a salad of code) and that is intentional.

-Now the tricks here are really a race with time for different reasons:
-- 1st technique: Anti-viruses compares your program to a huge database of signatures of other malware.
-By huge, I mean massive.
-In lay terms, huge number of signatures (i.e. snippets of logic if you want) sort of database of malware logic.
-- 2nd technique: This technique is used in tandem with the first technique and works as a safe guard if the signature is not found.
-It compares the behaviour of your program in real-time using a sandbox or virtual environment.
-The comparision involves sometimes some clever machine and deep learning algorithms.
-Now of course every antivirus gives this technique some sort of a brand and fancy name but it boils down to the same concepts.
-In nutshel, the antivisus try to figure out if your program is doing something suspicious like opening a network port or downloading things or taking snapshots or capturing keystrokes, or connecting to a remote host vel cetera...

-You sould be worried about the second technique when you want to evade antivirus more than the first one, becuase you have literally at your disposable a trillion methods to make your program quite unique to fool an antivirus to think it is harmless and thus no signature would be matched in this way.
-That does not mean the second technique could not be defeated.

-Some Source Code tricks (which is a big field and an art in itself so this is just a drop from the ocean):
-1. Add useless code before, in-between (if possible) and after the malicious code.
-Add a lot of padding logic (useless loops, useless mathematical operations etc...)
-2. Play with sleep patterns of your Python scripts (pausing the program and resuming it, then pausing and resuming)
-3. Play with program threading like spawning threads especially useless ones per example some weird mathematical equation calculation  in a seperate thread (this achieves amazing results)
-4. Add variables that are gibberish.
-There are some tools that transform all your variables to shorter names or gibberish.
-These types of tools are called 'obfuscation tools' that fool and confuse both humans and antiviruses.
-Black and grey hat Hackers usually change the code of the program to the point that the padding or usefull behaviour should be far more sizable in your tool than the actual malicous code which should is notmally scattered in different places of your program.
-...

-Some Binaries/executable tricks:
-1. Changing the Binaries and adding padding (this require knowledge in reverse enginneering and changing hex codes).
-Same things you did in the source code but this time on the level of the executable itself.
-2. An easier way: Compressing the binaries or executables (like compressing the .exe) via tools like UPX (https://github.com/upx/upx), a tool that compresses exe files.

-Scan your exe via tools and online services that scan your tool across different antiviruses (famous and non famous) WITHOUT submitting the results to antiviruses.
-One service that is quite handy is called NoDistribute (https://nodistribute.com/).

-Please after you are successfull in running your hacking tool evading antiviruses, you are bound by an ethical code of conduct, so you are required morally and legally to submit your tool and code to antiviruses databases.
+* Let users include ranges such as -p 22-300 since now only comma seperated ports or single port.
+Try to make it work with a mixture of ranges and comma sperated values eg: -p 22,45,50-90  meaning port 22 port 45 and all ports 50 to 90.

+***For NetworkDiscoverer.py***:
+* Let the tool find automatically the IP and Subnet mask and then create a optargs option to say something like --mynet and this would make the process more automatic.
+This would be cool as it will allow hackers to just run the program and get everybody connected on the network

 # License
 This program is licensed under MIT License - you are free to distribute, change, enhance and include any of the code of this application in your tools.
 I only expect adequate attribution and citation of this work.
 The attribution should include the title of the program, the author (me!) and the site or the document where the program is taken from.